troygilbert/troygilbert.github.io/_posts/videos/2015-01-17-how-to-make-games.md

 ---
-title: How To Make A Game
+title: How To Make Games
 layout: article
 categories: videos
 excerpt: There's been a fantastic assortment of how-to videos lately.